-MKT 306: Retail Management Credit Hours: (3-0:3)
+MKT 306: Retail Management

 In this era of multi product super markets, learning principles of retailing and effectively utilizing them has become imperative.
-The spirit behind the course is to make the student understand this important element in the overall marketing mix of mass distributed products Again this course will highlight the importance of administration and strategic planning in both large and small retail firms.
-It concentrates on the management of retail functions to include stock planning, inventory control, markup and pricing, retail accounting, merchandising, retail promotion, human resources management, store location, design and layout, legal and ethical issues, and the use of information systems.
+The spirit behind the course is to make the student understand this important element in the overall marketing mix of mass distributed products.
+Again this course will highlight the importance of administration and strategic planning in both large and small retail firms.
+It concentrates on the management of retail functions to include stock planning, inventory control, markup and pricing, retail accounting, merchandising, retail promotion, human resource management, store location, design and layout, legal and ethical issues, and the use of information systems.

-MKT 307: Sales Management Credit Hours: (3-0:3)
+MKT 307: Sales Management